strlns/ksuduo/README.md

 You can:

-* generate sudokus on-the fly
+* generate sudokus on-the fly (no static input is used, generator is not very fast)
 * play sudoku (state for current game is stored locally)

 This is my first project in both React and TypeScript, so there are quirks and the code is far from perfect.